DRESS CODE (NHCS POLICY 8520)

 All rules apply unless otherwise specified in an educational plan.
 Winter jackets and hats, hoods, or other headwear may be worn to school, but must be placed in students’ lockers upon entry into the building.
 Any outerwear worn in the building must be plain solid colored sweatshirts/sweaters or official Holly Shelter hoodies/sweatshirts/sweaters.

 All tops must be plain and solid color

 - Collared shirts

-- Oops may not have striping, piping, graphics, or printed material on them
+- Tops may not have striping, piping, graphics, or printed material on them

-- Official Holly Shelter spirit wear may be worn at any time (sleeveless jerseys must have a uniform top underneath)
+- Official Holly Shelter spirit t-shirts and jerseys may be worn at any time (sleeveless jerseys must have a uniform top underneath)

 All bottoms must be plain and solid colored, including: black, khaki, navy blue, or gray

 Bottoms may include: